KRFOSS/kali-docs/troubleshooting/handling-common-apt-errors/index.md

 [...]
 ```

-Sometimes, apt doesn't dare to upgrade a package, usually because it will remove other packages.
+Sometimes, APT doesn't dare to upgrade a package, usually because it will remove other packages.
 In those cases, you have to be explicit and install the package manually:

 ```
 kali@kali:~$ sudo apt install kali-desktop-xfce